nickcomito/nickcomito.github.io/_posts/2015-04-12-neonmob-first-impressions.md

 title: NeonMob UX Review
 ---

 In a nutshell [NeonMob](http://www.neonmob.com) is a web community for artists and collectors.
-Below is a
+Below is my personal user experience (UX) review.

 <img src="/images/biotop.png" alt="screenshot of NeonMob's Biotop" />